pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20182754.png?raw=true">

+The first

 Firstly, we have to select type and amount hardware, which highly depends on the kind of project we are working on.
 Take into consideration that increasing the number and complexity of resources, also increases the waiting time to get an allocation.
 In the main page, you can consult the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
-For our sample project, we are going to set up the following specifications
+For our sample project, we are going to set up the following specifications:

 - Region: Any
 - GPU's: 1